tencentyun/intlcloud-documents/yehe_doc/数据库/云数据库 MySQL/操作指南/维护管理实例/调整数据库实例规格_intl_en.md

 TencentDB for MySQL supports quick adjustment of instance specification and allows flexible scaling operations in the console.
 You can elastically adjust the specifications of MySQL instances according to your actual business conditions (at the initial stage, at the rapid development stage, during peak hours, or during off-peak hours), so as to better meet your needs such as full utilization of resources and real-time cost optimization.
 For details on instance adjustment fees, see [Instance Adjustment Fee](https://intl.cloud.tencent.com/document/product/236/32345).

 ## Instance Disk Space Description
-- To ensure business continuity, upgrade your instance specifications or purchase additional disk capacity in time before disk capacity is used up.
+- To ensure the normal operation of your business, upgrade database instance specification or purchase more disk storage in time when your disk is going to run out of space.
 >?You can view disk space on the instance details page in the [MySQL console](https://console.cloud.tencent.com/cdb), or receive disk alarms according to the [Alarm Policies (Cloud Monitor)](https://intl.cloud.tencent.com/document/product/236/8457).
-- When the size of the data stored on an instance exceeds its capacity limit, the instance will be locked and become read-only.
-You will not be able to write data to it.
-You will need to expand its capacity or delete some database tables in the console to unlock it.
+- When the data size stored on the instance exceeds capacity limit, the instance is locked and only allows reading data (writing data is not allowed).
+You need to expand the capacity or delete some of the database tables on console to remove the read-only status.
-- To avoid the database from triggering the lock status repeatedly, a locked instance will be unlocked and allowed for reads and writes only when its remaining available capacity accounts for more than 20% of its total capacity or over 50 GB.
+- To avoid the database from triggering the lock status repeatedly, a locked instance will be unlocked and allowed for reads and writes only when its remaining available capacity is more than 20% of its total capacity or over 50 GB.

 ## Configuration Adjustment Description
 By default, the instance configuration is adjusted in the normal mode, which requires a data migration for the adjustment to complete after you adjust the instance configuration in the console.
 But if the physical machine where the instance is located has sufficient remaining resources (aka local resources), you can choose the QuickChange mode.
 The adjustment process is as follows:
 ![](https://qcloudimg.tencent-cloud.cn/raw/8e7702c81886573a459dbf73b2846701.png)

-- **Normal mode**: to adjust the instance configuration, instance data needs to be migrated from the original physical machine to a new one.
+- **Normal mode**: To adjust the instance configuration, instance data needs to be migrated from the original physical machine to a new one.
 Because adjustment in this mode requires data migration, comparison, and verification, the overall adjustment process will take a long time in case of a huge amount of data.
 Besides, an instance switch may occur after the adjustment is completed.
-- **QuickChange mode**: the instance configuration can be adjusted without migrating data or switching to another physical machine.
+- **QuickChange mode**: The instance configuration can be adjusted without migrating data or switching to another physical machine.
 As no migration preparation is needed, the overall adjustment process is much shorter.
 >!
 >- If the local resources are sufficient and meet the conditions of the QuickChange mode, this mode will be used by default.
 If you don't need to use it, you can disable it by toggling it off on the configuration adjustment page.
 >- In the QuickChange mode, the instance may be restarted and unavailable for a short time during configuration adjustment.